MattMorgis/bioasq-rag/data/bioasq-12b-rag-dataset/README.md

 2. **Dev Questions** (`data/dev.jsonl`): Development set of biomedical questions.

+   - The dev questions are accessible through the "dev" split of the "question-answer-passages" config
-   - Each line is a JSON object containing:
+   - Each question contains:
      - `question_id`: Unique identifier for the question
      - `question`: The question text
      - `answer`: Ideal answer